What is an Exchange Rate?

 The political state of a country influences the currency value and exchange rates since a country with higher political turmoil is less likely to attract foreign investors.
 Political instability fosters more risk for investors, as they are unsure of whether they will see their investments protected via fair market practices or a strong legal system.

 A country’s net exports or imports impact currency value and exchange rates.
 A domestic country that exports more goods than it imports will experience a higher demand for its currency, and thereby, will see its exchange rate increase relative to other foreign currencies.

 A country that experiences a recession is less attractive to foreign investors.
 Firstly, it is due to the increased risk of investing in an economy with a poor economic outlook.
-Secondly, because usually when a recession occurs, interest rates decrease, which decreases the demand for domestic currency by foreign capital further.
+Secondly, when a recession occurs, interest rates typically decrease, which decreases the foreign demand for domestic currency.

 If a country’s currency is expected to rise for any reason, investors will demand more of the currency to realize a profit based on that expectation.
 It can cause immediate demand increases for domestic currency relative to foreign currencies.

 8. Special Considerations